-Candidates should avoid superfluous descriptor words such as “savvy,” “dynamic” and “engaging,” as these are subjective and may be perceived to be clichés.
+Candidates should avoid superfluous descriptor words such as “savvy,” “dynamic” and “engaging,” as these are subjective and also clichés.

 Other examples of overused or awkward phrasing include “passionate” and “seasoned” – they don’t differentiate candidates from the competition and might even carry unexpected negative connotations.

 Stick to the facts and speak in achievement-driven language and results-focused stories, said Lisa Rangel, executive resume writer and managing director of Chameleon Resumes.

 “These latter items will be great foundations for interview questions, allowing your interview to be more engaging,” she said.
 “Responsible for…” is another oft-used phrase that may send the wrong message.
 Nannies and dogwalkers are responsible for children and dogs, respectively, but the rest of us do something,” Cranston said.

 As a general rule of thumb, candidates should avoid passive language whenever possible.

 “We see plenty of bullet points that start with words like ‘worked’, ‘helped’ and ‘supported’ – phrases like these are lazy and really don’t add any value to a CV, especially when you compare a resume before and after it’s been properly thought out and proofed,” de la Cruz said.

 Whether you’ve been a banker or not before, you’ll want to show that you have analytical skills and are comfortable with numbers.